HorizenOfficial/zen/doc/tor.md

 sudo systemctl restart tor.service
 ```

 If you've configured Tor as previously described there is nothing more you need to do.
-When you start zend without any command line options e.g. `./zend` it will automatically create a HiddenService and be reachable via the Tor network and clearnet.
-The node should have created a file `~/.zen/onion_private_key`, this file stores the private key of your HiddenService address.
+When you start sicd without any command line options e.g. `./sicd` it will automatically create a HiddenService and be reachable via the Tor network and clearnet.
+The node should have created a file `~/.sic/onion_private_key`, this file stores the private key of your HiddenService address.

-When you use `./zen-cli getnetworkinfo` you should see that your node is reachable as a HiddenService like so:
+When you use `./sic-cli getnetworkinfo` you should see that your node is reachable as a HiddenService like so:
 ```
 [...]
     {